Max Kless

 Memes and short-form content can catalyze real community and action.
 In some cases, they are one of the few scalable tools ordinary people have.

 Pew Research reports that 46% of social media users did at least one issue-based activity online in the past year: joining groups, encouraging action, sharing protest information, using political hashtags 2 .
-That is not all “deep connection.”
-But it is not nothing.
+That isn’t all “deep connection.”
+But it isn’t nothing.
 It is the network functioning as a coordination layer.

 The modern protest story is hard to tell without social media as a distribution system for evidence.
 Photos.
 Video.
 Screenshots.
 Receipts.